 Want to experience Defender for Endpoint?
 Sign up for a free trial.

 Controlled folder access helps you protect valuable data from malicious apps and threats, such as ransomware.
-Controlled folder access is included with Windows 10 and Windows Server 2019.
+Controlled folder access is included with Windows 10, Windows 11, and Windows Server 2019.
 Controlled folder access is also included as part of the modern, unified solution for Windows Server 2012R2 and 2016.

 You can enable controlled folder access by using any of these methods:

 Audit mode allows you to test how the feature would work (and review events) without impacting the normal use of the device.

 Group Policy settings that disable local administrator list merging will override controlled folder access settings.
 They also override protected folders and allowed apps set by the local administrator through controlled folder access.
 These policies include: